First Philadelphia Charter School: What to Know Before Applying in 2024

 They aim for excellence in all that they do.
 And also ensure they have the highest standards for everyone’s performance.

-They aspire to develop, and ensure that staffs and students profit from the best forms of group and collaborative practice.
+They aspire to develop and ensure that staff and students profit from the best forms of group and collaborative practice.
 The school also wishes to maintain its capacity for innovation so it may continue to adapt quickly to the requirements of its local communities.

 Schools are free to investigate and absorb various methods.